-Estimates of funding needs for capital renewal and deferred maintenance are based on a Facilities Infrastructure Renewal Model (FIRM) developed by the University in 1998, which includes a detailed inventory of all Statemaintained facilities at each campus, detailing infrastructure and buildings systems that need to be renewed on a predictable basis between 15 and 50 years, such as roofs, fire alarm systems, heating and ventilation systems, central plant chillers, and underground utility cabling.
+Estimates of funding needs for capital renewal and deferred maintenance are based on the Facilities Infrastructure Renewal Model (FIRM) developed by the University in 1998, which includes an inventory of all State-maintained facilities at each campus, detailing infrastructure and buildings systems that need to be renewed on a predictable basis between 15 and 50 years, such as roofs, fire alarm systems, heating and ventilation systems, central plant chillers, and underground utility cabling.
 The model assumes standard life cycles and costs for renewing each system, and from these elements develops a profile for each building and infrastructure system, projecting the renewal date and cost over a 50-year period.
 The model also estimates the backlog of deferred renewal by tracking those systems that have deteriorated to the point that they need major repair, replacement, or renewal to stop deterioration and reverse increases in maintenance costs required to keep the systems operating.

-Similar to funding for OMP, funding for capital renewal and deferred maintenance has not been stable or predictable since the mid-1990s.
+Funding for capital renewal and deferred maintenance has not been stable or predictable since the mid-1990s.
 A brief history of this funding is provided in Display XIV-7.

-In the long term, failure to invest adequately in capital renewal and ongoing maintenance presents growing risks to the University, ranging from disruptions of programs that may be caused by a breakdown of a building mechanical system or a facility's underperformance to the impact of a catastrophic failure of a mission-critical utility distribution system that could shut down an entire campus.
+In the long term, failure to invest adequately in capital renewal and ongoing maintenance presents growing risks to the University, ranging from disruptions of programs that may be caused by a breakdown of a building mechanical system or a facility's underperformance, to the impact of a catastrophic failure of a mission-critical system, or utility distribution system that could shut down an entire campus.
+The growing risk of catastrophic failure was recently highlighted by the failure of a city water distribution line on the Los Angeles campus and a power failure at the Berkeley campus that forced the closure of a third of the campus facilities.